-Vitamin A is a name for a group of fat soluble compounds including retinol, retinal and retinyl esters
+Vitamin A is a name for a group of fat-soluble compounds including retinol, retinal and retinyl esters

-Of the two vitamin A forms, only provitamin A is found abundantly in plant based diets and beta-carotene is one of the most important provitamin carotenoid followed by alpha-carotene and beta-cryptoxanthin.
+Of the two vitamin A forms, only provitamin A is found abundantly in plant-based diets and beta-carotene is one of the most important provitamin carotenoid followed by alpha-carotene and beta-cryptoxanthin.

-Observational studies have found a corelation between excess preformed vitamin-A intake and increased fracture risk as well as irreversible liver damage in some cases.[1,2] However, beta-carotene is not known to be toxic, even with large supplemental doses [1,2].
+Observational studies have found a correlation between excess preformed vitamin-A intake and increased fracture risk as well as irreversible liver damage in some cases.[1,2] However, beta-carotene is not known to be toxic, even with large supplemental doses [1,2].